yj7082126/musubi-tuner/README.md

 - GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- June 17, 2025:
+    - Added support for [MagCache](https://github.com/Zehong-Ma/MagCache) in FramePack's inference script.
+See [Advanced Configuration](./docs/advanced_config.md#magcache) for details.
+    - Implemented caching of Text Encoder outputs in both interactive and batch modes in FramePack's inference script.
+Additionally, we reviewed the processing order and adjusted the timing of model offloading to reduce processing time during continuous generation.

 - June 13, 2025:
     - Added `--sima_rel` option to `lora_post_hoc_ema.py`.
 This allows you to use Power Function EMA when applying Post Hoc EMA.
 For details, see [this document](./docs/advanced_config.md#lora-post-hoc-ema-merging--loraのpost-hoc-emaマージ).